iorodeo/panels_g4_docs/_build/html/_sources/communications.txt

 In this section  the format of the SPI messages sent from the controller to the comm sub-panels is described.

-The SPI message simply consists of four I2C messages - one for each matrix on the panels - tacked end to end.
+The SPI message simply consists of four I2C messages - one for each matrix on the panels - stacked one after the other.
 The data for matrix 0 is given first, followed by the data for matrix 1, etc.

 SPI: 16-level Gray Scale